Robert Woods (wide receiver, born 1992): College

+Coaching career

+On February 23, 2026, less than a week after retiring from professional football, Woods joined the coaching staff of the Los Angeles Rams as an assistant wide receivers coach.

 Personal life

-Woods is the son of Robert Woods, who played for the Houston Oilers in 1978 and for the Detroit Lions in 1979.
+Woods is the son of Robert Woods, who played for the Houston Oilers in 1978 and Detroit Lions in 1979.

 Woods lost his sister, Olivia, to cancer on April 19, 2007.
 Her death and final words to him motivated Woods to pursue his goals of making it into the NFL and finishing his college degree.
 Woods honored her in his commencement speech upon graduating from USC.

 On July 7, 2018, Woods married longtime partner Alexandra Barbee.